ARTICLE UPDATED ON JULY 26, 2023

 When asking “How much does a plastic pallet cost?” it’s critical to remember there’s more to consider than upfront cost.

-When asking “How much does a plastic pallet cost?” it’s critical to remember there’s more to consider than upfront cost.
-Companies looking for the best solution to their pallet needs must also think about how future pallet maintenance, storage, and transportation costs will impact their bottom line.
-Plastic pallet pooling is an attractive solution for those who want access to a fleet of high-quality pallets without the expense of managing one.
+Asking “how much does a plastic pallet cost?” goes beyond the upfront cost.
+Companies looking for the best solution to their pallet needs must also be mindful of how future pallet maintenance, storage, and transportation costs will impact their bottom line.

-iGPS provides plastic pallet pooling for anyone who wants to cut down on pallet fleet costs while still using the highest quality platforms available.
+iGPS provides plastic pallet pooling for manufacturers looking to cut pallet fleet costs while using the highest quality platforms available.
 Our program offers significant savings for businesses looking to reduce unnecessary expenses in their supply chain.
-To use our service to cut pallet expenses, contact us at 1-800-884-0225, email a specialist at firstname.lastname@example.org, or visit our contact page.
+To use our service to cut pallet expenses, contact us at 1-800-884-0225, email a specialist at [email protected], or visit our contact page.